michelecampobasso/michelecampobasso.github.io/_pages/about.md

 Personal
 ------

-In my spare time, I enjoy bouldering, cycling through North Brabant (NL), hiking, tinkering (I'm on a mission to repair everything I can), playing piano and CTFs on [HackTheBox](https://www.hackthebox.eu); my handle is [alphacentauri](https://www.hackthebox.eu/home/users/profile/11532).
+In my spare time, I enjoy bouldering, cycling anywhere I can, hiking, tinkering (I'm on a mission to repair everything I can), playing piano and CTFs on [HackTheBox](https://www.hackthebox.eu); my handle is [alphacentauri](https://www.hackthebox.eu/home/users/profile/11532).
 With some friends, we have [a blog](https://highwaytoroot.github.io) where we <s>(seldom)</s> _used to_ publish writeups of the boxes we own on HackTheBox.